ReViP: Mitigating False Completion in Vision-Language-Action Models with Vision-Proprioception Rebalance: ReViP

 Above all, the training objective regresses the predicted velocity onto this target:

-When a perturbation such as an object drop occurs, $z_t$ steers [$\gamma_t$, $\beta_t$] to highlight the dropped object evidence and suppress irrelevant content, which guides the action generator toward approach and regrasp rather than proceeding to the goal region, thereby reducing false completion.
+When a perturbation such as an object drop occurs, $z_t$ steers [$\gamma_t$, $\beta_t$] to emphasize evidence and suppress irrelevant content, which guides the action generator to approach and regrasp the object instead of proceeding to the goal, reducing false completion.

-\textbf{Overall Framework.} Bringing all together, our ReViP framework is developed.
-As shown in Figure \ref{fig:ReViP}, it processes the input observation and language instruction through the Task Stage Observer, which first distills them into task-centric cues identifying relevant objects and stage intent.
-Then, the Task Stage Enhancer injects these visual cues into the VLA backbone via TS-FiLM, enhancing VLM-derived features while adaptively rebalancing visual and proprioceptive signals.
-Finally, the resulting modulated representation conditions a flow matching-based action generator to predict an action chunk in parallel, yielding the output of precise robotic actions.
+\textbf{Overall Framework.} Integrating these components, ReViP processes the observation and instruction with the TSO, distilling them into progress-aware visual cues that capture relevant objects and stage intent.
+TSE injects these cues into the VLA backbone via TS-FiLM, enhancing VLM-derived features while adaptively rebalancing visual and proprioceptive signals.
+Finally, the modulated representation conditions a flow matching-based action generator to predict action chunks in parallel.